 In order to participate in sports and other extracurricular activities, students must be enrolled for a minimum of 12 hours and have a 2.0 (C) cumulative GPA, determined at the beginning of each semester.
+If the cumulative GPA falls below 2.0, the student will not be able to participate the following semester.

-A 2.0 (C) cumulative GPA must also be maintained by students participating in chorale, handbell choir, concert band/orchestra, and any other school-sanctioned ministry team.
+A 2.0 (C) cumulative GPA must also be maintained by students participating in chorale, handbells, concert band/orchestra, instrumental ensembles, and any other school-sanctioned ministry team.
 Eligibility for these groups is determined at the beginning of the school year and continues for the remainder of that year.
 Students entering on academic probation may not be eligible to participate.